antronerds/r2-tutorials/docs/Adapting_R2.md

-*Or how you can optimize R2 for your specific data analysis*
+*Or how you can optimize R2 for your specific data analysis.*